json-api/json-api/format/index.md

 A logical collection of resources (e.g., the target of a to-many relationship) **MUST** be represented as an array, even if it only contains one item.
-A logically singular resource (e.g., the target of a to-one relationship) **MUST** be represented as a single resource object.

 Error objects **MUST** appear under a top-level key named `"errors"`.